Writing Resources can be invaluable in your day-to-day work and in networking. Check out the links below.

 Preditors and Editors A guide to publishers and publishing services

-The Virtual Reference Desk Created by a reference library, this searchable site contains links to thousands of research and government documents
+The Virtual Reference Desk Created by a reference library, this searchable site contains links to research and government documents

 Timetables of History: a Horizontal Linkage of People and Events by Bernard Grun

 The Emotion Thesaurus: A Writer’s Guide to Character Expression by Angela Ackerman and Becca Puglisi

 Elements of Style by William Strunk Jr and E.B.
 White